 ber of threads.
 On the other hand, the LRT-BSP model produced constant high performance across all these parameters.
 Investigating these effects further, an 18x2 run for 100k data produced the perf stats in Table II, which show a vast number of context switches, CPU migrations, and data Translation Lookaside Buffer load misses for LRT-FJ compared to LRT-FJ.
-These statistics are directly related with performance and hence explain the poor performance of LRT-FJ model.
+These statistics are directly related with performance and

-Fig. 4: C K-Means 1 mil points and 1k centers performance on 16 nodes for LRT-FJ and LRT-BSP with varying affinity patterns over varying threads and processes.
+Fig. 13: Java DA-MDS 200k points performance on 16 nodes for LRT-FJ and LRT-BSP over varying threads and processes.
+Affinity patterns are T,S,V, and U.